elcustrinio/nagioscore-with-nagiosql-centos7/README.md

 You may observe that the file status is now up-to-date.
 Repeat the process for other targets/configurations like hosts, commands, templates, etc to save them in NagiosQL configure directory.

-When you are finished go back to you Script Window and click any Button.
-If everyhting is okay you get a message.
+When you are finished go back to you ScriptWindow and click any Button.
+If everything is okay you get a message.

 If you have performed above steps correctly, then there should be no error.
 We have successfully installed NagiosQL Nagios Configurator on CentOS 7 server.